-PC's Class Benefit Gained

-Thief The character seems to move as if he is not

-entirely in this world (+1d to all stealth-

-related checks).

-Warrior Vivid memories of past battles flood his

-mind, imparting improved combat prowess (+1 to all damage rolls and saves vs. fear and charm magics).

-Wizard The sorcerer sees into the netherworld, ob-

-serving the strange pathways of magical energy (+1 to all spell checks on two spells the wizard knows; the player chooses one spell and the judge chooses the other to receive these benefits).
+PC's Class Benefit Gained The character seems to move as if he is not Thief entirely in this world (+1d to all stealthrelated checks).
+Vivid memories of past battles flood his mind, imparting improved combat prow-Warrior ess (+1 to all damage rolls and saves vs. fear and charm magics).
+The sorcerer sees into the netherworld, observing the strange pathways of magical energy (+1 to all spell checks on two spells Wizard the wizard knows; the player chooses one spell and the judge chooses the other to receive these benefits).